akto-api-security/tests-library/remediation/COMMAND_INJECTION_VARIABLE_ASSIGN_CHAINED.md

 Ensure that your application adheres to good security hygiene by implementing security-related HTTP headers and settings, such as enforcing strict content security policy.

 No code snippet is provided for this step as the implementation details would heavily depend on your application's development environment and framework.

-### Step 5: Regular Security Audit and Update
-Regularly conduct security audits and keep your systems updated to ensure your mitigation methods are effectively addressing the security issue.
-This includes updating all used libraries, frameworks, and APIs to the latest versions.

-In most environments, this would involve a complex mix of automated and manual steps, so no clear-cut code snippet can be provided in this scenario.